UNO-CYBR-8420-Team1/CYBR8420-Suricata/Proposal.md

 We then divided the work based on the deliverables and created a deadline to get them done by Monday.
 The team did great each offering to handle pieces based on their skillset and desired interests.
 Individuals provided a draft early enough to give others a chance to peer review before Monday, and proactively did provide feedback on the other’s items.
 All team members met the expectations once we could get them set clearly.

 Here's how we split responsibilities to create initial drafts:
- - Systems Engineering View - Matt
+ - Systems Engineering View: Matt
- - Security Needs, Threats, and Features - Grace
+ - Security Needs, Threats, and Features: Grace
- - Motivation - Ben
+ - Motivation: Ben
- - OSS project description - Ben
+ - OSS project description: Ben
- - License Summary and Contributor Agreement - Shane
+ - License Summary and Contributor Agreement: Shane
- - Security History - Grace
+ - Security History: Grace
- - Project Planning and Reflection - Nathan
+ - Project Planning and Reflection: Nathan
- - Final Delivery in GitHub – Nathan & Shane
+ - Final Delivery in GitHub: Nathan & Shane